sindrets/diffview.nvim/README.md

       ["S"]             = actions.stage_all,          -- Stage all entries.
       ["U"]             = actions.unstage_all,        -- Unstage all entries.
       ["X"]             = actions.restore_entry,      -- Restore entry to the state on the left side.
-      ["R"]             = actions.refresh_files,      -- Update stats and entries in the file list.
       ["L"]             = actions.open_commit_log,    -- Open the commit log panel.
       ["<c-b>"]         = actions.scroll_view(-0.25), -- Scroll the view up
       ["<c-f>"]         = actions.scroll_view(0.25),  -- Scroll the view down